sgull-dev/GodotDialogueSystem/README.md

 "portrait_left"
 "portrait_left_effect"

 Parameters for portrait slots.
 Can be used for left, middle and right slots.
-Set portrait value with "string_name.png" and the corresponding image to res://assets/ui/portraits.
+Set portrait value with "string_name" and the corresponding image to res://assets/ui/portraits.
 Possible effects:

 "effect_appear_from_left"
 "effect_appear_from_right"
 "effect_dim"